budavariam/budavariam.github.io/_posts/2020-06-18-react-css-transition-appear.md

 comments: true
 ---

-[React Transition group](http://reactcommunity.org/react-transition-group/css-transition) is a grat library for animations in react.
+[React Transition group](http://reactcommunity.org/react-transition-group/css-transition) is a great library for animations in react.
 I want to share my experience on how to have an appear animation on components that are mounted with an `in={false}` property.

 My only constraint was hat I could not use `unmountOnExit` property.